esrlabs/northstar/README.md

 Northstar comes with a set of [examples](./examples) that demonstrate most of the Northstar features.
-Building the example binaries and packing its corresponding NPKs is done via
+Building the example binaries and packing its corresponding NPKs is done via:

 ```sh
 ./examples/build_examples.sh
 ```

 Building and starting the [example runtime main](./main/src/main.rs) is triggered by a

 ```sh
 cargo run --bin northstar